Censorship of Facebook: Uganda

 Since 2021 elections, Facebook has been blocked in the country.
-The Uganda government blocked Facebook after the social media giant deleted hundreds of accounts of National Resistance Movement supporters it suspected to be fake during the General Election last year.
+The Uganda government blocked Facebook after the social media giant deleted hundreds of accounts of National Resistance Movement supporters it suspected to be fake during the general election last year.
 Initially, the government blocked social media and then the internet entirely prior to the general elections.
 Later on, internet was reinstated in the nation and some social media apps shortly after.
 However, Facebook remained blocked in the country.

 "We have released elements of social media — Twitter, Instagram, Whatsapp — because we think to a less extent, those are not as lethal as Facebook," Opondo said.
 "So, we shall examine going forward, their posture on these other social media platforms that have been released.
 And that will inform how soon Facebook is restored."

 Until today, it is unclear if the government will ever reinstate Facebook since the last addresses indicated that Facebook had not complied to the government requests.

 United Kingdom

 In the United Kingdom on 28 April 2011, the day before the wedding of Prince William and Catherine Middleton, a number of politically motivated Facebook groups and pages were removed or suspended from the website as part of a nationwide crackdown on political activity.
-The groups and pages were mostly concerned with opposition to government spending cuts, and many were used to organize demonstrations in a continuation of the 2010 UK student protests.
+The groups and pages were mostly concerned with opposition to government spending cuts, and many were used to organize demonstrations in a continuation of the 2010 United Kingdom student protests.
 The censorship of the pages coincided with a series of pre-emptive arrests of known activists.
 Amongst the arrestees were a communist and socialist, and a few members of a street theater group planning an effigy beheading performance in opposition to the monarchy.

-A Facebook spokesman said the pages were disabled as part of a routine sweep because they were created with fake personal profiles, a violation of the company's term of service.
+A Facebook spokesperson said the pages were disabled as part of a routine sweep because they were created with fake personal profiles, a violation of the company's term of service.
 In this case a number of the Facebook personal profile pages represented causes, rather than real people.
 Facebook "offered to help convert the profiles to pages that are designed to represent companies, groups or causes."
-The spokesman went on to say that "the Met Police did not ask Facebook to take down this content."
+The spokesperson went on to say that "the Met Police did not ask Facebook to take down this content."

 In March 2018, far-right Britain First was removed by Facebook.
 The pages of the leaders of the party were also taken down following their arrest and incarceration.